r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/shellcoding/C_Shellcode_Linux.md

 ![pic](http://i65.tinypic.com/2090m12.png)

 The shellcode data its now stored inside a bash local variable named **$pa**.
-This variable its going to be called later to embebbed the shellcode into our C Program while we are creating it using the follow commands of the next grey box.<br />
+This variable its going to be called in the next exercise (the creation of the C program) to embebbed the shellcode into our C Program while we are creating it.<br />

 <br />